madees/Noisette_TouchOSC-DS100/README.md

 ### Optionnally, CL/QL>DS100 remote setup
 9. In the Chataigne CL/QL module, check the "model" accordingly to Yamaha hardware.
 10. Set the console in "Surround" mode.
-We won't use 5.1 consoles buses but only Direct outs+Surround panner metadatas.
+We won't use the 5.1 consoles buses, but only Direct outs and Surround panner metadatas.
 11. As CL/QL SCP is just sending in broadcast, nothing to set on the console except network mask to be on the same domain in its remote config.
 12. In Chataigne CL/QL Module, "Remote Host" output set to the console remote IP.

-A first mappings container "CL>DS100" is provided, it gather "Last Cue" as channel selection on TouchOSC, "Mono output fader" mapped to DS100 master output level (WARNING: it ovewrite all DS100 output levels! turn it off if you think it isn't a good idea).
+A first mappings container "CL/QL >DS100 Globals" is provided, it gather "Last Cue" as channel selection on TouchOSC, "Mono output fader" mapped to DS100 master output level (WARNING: it ovewrite all DS100 output levels! turn it off if you think it isn't a good idea).

-Another mappings container send surround paner channel parameters to one object (only setup with channel #1, for proof of concept, you can copy paste the State container and adapt channel numbers to add more simultaneous channels control from console surround panners).
+Another container with Multiplex Mappings send first 64 channel parameters from console surround paner to DS100 objects.

-Yamaha CL/QL Chataigne module is based on https://github.com/l-r-r/Yamaha-CLQL-Chataigne-Module, adapted to add last cue and input channels surround panner parameters.
+Yamaha CL/QL Chataigne module is based on https://github.com/l-r-r/Yamaha-CLQL-Chataigne-Module, adapted here to gather last cue and input channels surround panner parameters.
 Please check that the Chataigne CL/QL module is using correct console model and IP for its remote port.

 ## More to come